AideenM12/MotherFolklore-MS3/README.md

 <img src="assets/documentation/doc-images/searchbar.png" width="550" height="200" alt="searchbar">

-* Beneath the search bar there are series of collapsible dropdowns which contain:
+* Beneath the search bar there are a series of collapsible dropdowns which contain:
     * The article content
     * The article image
     * The location where the story of the article content originates